 India's National Bank for Agricultural and Rural Development (NABARD) defined Farmers Producers Organisation as the one type of Producer organisation (legal entity formed by primary producers viz. farmers, fishermen, weavers etc.) where the members are farmers (NABARD 2015).
 FPOs could be established as a company, society and trust (table 3).
-The FPOs established under Companies act have complex legal procedures, with various offences and penalties compared to the ones established under is provided in NABARD (2015).
+The FPOs established under Companies act have complex legal procedures, with various offences and penalties compared to the ones established under Society Act and Trust Act.
+Details on legal status is provided in NABARD (2015).